Info

 - Danger Patterns

-Distinct weak layers in the old snowpack can be released by individual winter sport participants especially in little used terrain.
-Mostly avalanches are medium-sized.
-Caution is to be exercised in particular on steep west, north and east facing slopes above the tree line.
-The avalanche prone locations are difficult to recognise.
-Whumpfing sounds and the formation of shooting cracks when stepping on the snowpack serve as an alarm indicating the danger.
+Avalanches can in some cases be released in the old snowpack and reach large size, especially on west, north and east facing slopes above approximately 2200 m, and on south facing slopes at elevated altitudes.
+Whumpfing sounds and the formation of shooting cracks when stepping on the snowpack can indicate the danger.
 Remotely triggered avalanches are possible in isolated cases.